martinsndifon/recipe-app-api/README.md

 # recipe-app-api

-A rest api for a recipe application built with django and docker
+A rest api for a recipe application built with django and docker using TTD